Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 * use `./flow nodeindex:showMapping` to show the currently defined Elasticsearch Mapping
 * use the `.log()` statement inside queries to dump them to the Elasticsearch Log
 * the logfile `Data/Logs/ElasticSearch.log` contains loads of helpful information.

-## Version 2 vs Version 1

-* Version 1 is the initial, productive version of the Neos Elasticsearch adapter.
-* Version 2 has a dependency on Neos.ContentRepository.Search; which contains base functionality which is also relevant for other search implementations (like the SQLite based SimpleSearch).

-The configuration from Version 1 to Version 2 has changed; here's what to change:

 **Settings.yaml**